 Now you have gone from a web designer to “the voice” of local search.
 At what points did you know you were on the right track in building your business brand.

 Well, I’m still not sure I’m on the right track but thanks for saying so!
 I think when I discovered that I could double my rates as a Local Search consultant and still receive the same number of phone calls and emails I knew that from a business standpoint, Local was going to be the way to go.
 It’s also the part of search that I’m the most passionate about (by far) for the reasons I stated in my answer to your first question.
-I still love to do design work & have done a couple of hobby projects and work for friends over the last year but what limited set of clients I take on these days are exclusively for Local Search.
+I still love to do website design work & have done a couple of hobby projects and work for friends over the last year but what limited set of clients I take on these days are exclusively for Local Search.

 Can you give us the story behind the start of Getlisted.org and Getlisted University.